-Ashley: Instructions are incredibly important!
+Dave: Instructions are incredibly important!
 Having clearly-written instructions that are easily accessible at the right points during the submission and review process will increase compliance and quality substantially.

 John: Keep your instructions very simple, and break them out into smaller, more digestible pieces.
 Some customers have a tendency to try and over-explain, and this actually causes more confusion and misinterpretation.

 Erin: Be sure to have a brief overview of basic qualifiers on your conference website, where the call for papers is being advertised.
 This allows authors to determine whether their topic is a good fit before they get into the system and start a submission.

 Paul: And don’t forget about your reviewers.
 Be sure you write instructions for them as well.

 Q: If you could share just one piece of abstract management wisdom with all meeting planners, what would it be?

 Erin: Finalize the big decisions about how you want the process to go at the very beginning, so you don’t find yourself having to change anything while you’re already in the middle of collection.
 I’ve seen this happen with some large committees, and the customer then had to go back and ask hundreds of authors to come back into the system and update information.

 John: I’m going to add to that and say that it’s also important to determine early on who will be the designated point of contact for everything, and funnel all communication and decisions through this person.
 It simplifies the process tremendously, and you won’t have multiple committee members inadvertently providing conflicting information.

 Paul: Provide a designated contact to field questions from submitters—particularly new submitters.
 Some customers don’t think they want to do this for a variety of reasons.
 Not having this available and accessible creates frustration for a potentially high-quality speaker.